Destined for Infamy

 Billy ran with a gang of street kids who passed the days in search of food and mischief.

 After Catherine met William Antrim, she purchase some land near his place west of Wichita.
-Billy took to riding his favorite pony and fishing the Cowskin Creek.
+Billy took to riding his favorite pony and fishing along the Cowskin Creek.
+Wyatt Earp and his compadres would have gathering at a place along the Creek at what would become the Eberly Farm Retreat.
+They were said to have gotten liquored up and would sleep it off under a tree on the creek bank.

 Wichita was called the Peerless Princess of the Plains and the last civilization before entering Indian country.
 It became a magnet for gamblers, outlaws and lawmen like Wyatt Earp.